How Long Can A Cat Go Without Food Or Water? Feline Eating And Drinking Needs

 How long can a cat survive without water?

 Outdoor cats can survive slightly longer without drinking water than their indoor counterparts because they get fluids from the prey they catch.
-However, as a general rule all felines can’t go without water for more than 3-4 days before organ failure occurs.
+However, as a general rule, no feline can go without water for more than 3-4 days before organ failure occurs.

 Lack of water will immediately worsen any current health complications.
 Kittens and hyperactive feline breeds will burn fluids faster than lazier adult cats.
 Thus, they won’t be able to go without water for long.